Dynatrace/demo-opentelemetry-patterns/docs/start-demo.md

 ## Understand Demo Environment

 The Dynatrace OpenTelemetry Collector (`./dynatrace-otel-collector`) is automatically downloaded at startup.
-The collector is the syslog server.
 This collector distribution is officially supported by Dynatrace.

-The `filelog` receiver we will soon define (in a YAML file) will watch a log file and send the log lines to the collector.
+The `filelog` receiver we will soon define (in a YAML file) will watch one or more log files and send the log lines to the collector.

 We will use the collector to process, enrich or drop data.